jedevc/fyp-report/report.md

 To resolve this, along with automatic challenge synthesis, we provide solution script synthesis as part of environment generation.
-While it would be possible to define a single solve script for each specification, that takes into consideration all possible randomizations, writing such a script would be unneccessarily quite challenging.
+While it would be possible to define a single solve script for each specification, that takes into consideration all possible randomisations, writing such a script would be unnecessarily quite challenging.
 Instead, we allow templating the script with a number of special variables, with values known and derived during the synthesis process, which are unavailable to challenge solvers.